PrivateCoffee/privatecoffee-website/README.md

 [![Support Private.coffee!](https://shields.private.coffee/badge/private.coffee-Support%20us!-pink?logo=coffeescript)](https://private.coffee)

 This is the source code for the [Private.coffee](https://private.coffee) website.

-It is a simple Jinja2 static website generator that compiles the templates in the `templates` directory in conjunction with the JSON files in the `data` directory to generate the static HTML files in the `build` directory.
+It is a simple Jinja2 static website generator that compiles the templates in the `templates` directory in conjunction with the JSON files in the `data` directory and Markdown blog entries in the `blog` directory to generate static HTML files in the `build` directory.

 ## Development